Hartford St John's F.C.: History

+Original club

 The club was founded in 1876, and the first recorded match for the club was a defeat to Northwich Victoria, for a prize worth £3 3s offered by the Northwich Floral & Horticultural Society, in 1877.

-In 1878, the club was one of the founder members of the Cheshire Football Association, along with Crewe Alexandria, Northwich Victoria, Macclesfield and Wincham.
+In 1878, the club was one of the founder members of the Cheshire Football Association, along with Crewe Alexandra, Northwich Victoria, Macclesfield and Wincham.

-The club reached the final of the Cheshire Senior Cup in 1880-81, losing to Northwich Victoria.
-This was the club's only successful run in any competition; the club entered the FA Cup every year from 1883-84 to 1886-87, losing in the first round every time.
-The club took Newtown to a replay in 1885-86 and even this was considered a shock result.
+The club reached the final of the Cheshire Senior Cup in 1880–81, losing to Northwich Victoria.
+This was the club's only successful run in any competition; the club entered the FA Cup every year from 1883–84 to 1886–87, losing in the first round every time.
+The club took Newtown to a replay in 1885–86 and even this was considered a shock result.

-Given the proximity to the border with Wales, the Saints also entered the Welsh Cup from 1881-82 to 1885-86 (except for 1884–85).
-The club lost every match it played, other than a remarkable win over Crown FC from Wrexham in the first round in 1882-83, given as "by seven goals and two disputed to nil", with Wilding scoring a hat-trick.
+Given the proximity to the border with Wales, the Saints also entered the Welsh Cup from 1881–82 to 1885–86 (except for 1884–85).
+The club lost every match it played, other than a remarkable win over Crown FC from Wrexham in the first round in 1882–83, given as "by seven goals and two disputed to nil", with Wilding scoring a hat-trick.

 Even at the more parochial level of the Cheshire Cup, the club was not successful.
-Apart from its runner-up finish, the club's best run was in 1884-85.
-It reached the semi-final, but lost 5–2 to Northwich Victoria, after leaving the pitch with 10 minutes to go, after a kick at a prostrate player resulted in a brawl.
+Apart from its runner-up finish, the club's best run was in 1884–85.
+It reached the semi-final, but lost 5–2 to Northwich Victoria; the game ended after 80 minutes, after a kick at a prostrate player resulted in a brawl and Hartford leaving the pitch.

 By 1887–88 the club had "through decimation and other circumstances" given up on senior football, and lost 7–0 at Northwich Swifts in the second round of the Cheshire Cup.
-The club did try one more time in the FA Cup in the qualifying rounds of 1888-89, but again lost at the first time of asking, 7–1 at home to Nantwich.
+The club did try one more time in the FA Cup in the qualifying rounds of 1888–89, but again lost at the first time of asking, 7–1 at home to Nantwich.

 At the end of the 1888–89 season, the club merged with Davenham F.C., a club from the next village to the east up the Chester Road, and played for a season as Hartford & Davenham United, reaching the third round of the Welsh Cup.
 This new entity lasted just one season, as in 1890 the new club merged with Northwich Victoria, taking on the latter's name.